4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 	- Improvements will signal search engines to rank the website higher as it provides the data that was looked for
 - SEM, focuses on improving both organic/paid results.
 Using this leads to results being shown at both the top/bottom of the search results

 Involves

 - Keyword research
 - Content creation and optimization
 - Technical optimization
 - Link building

 Improvements

 - Navigational: User searches for specific website
 - Informational: User searches for information on a certain topic
 - Commercial Investigation: Researches options for a product/service
 - Transactional: User searches for a specific product or brand

 # Creativity in digital media

+Use of original concepts, designs and storytelling to effectively communicate a message or promote a service/product

+**Importance**:

+1. **Attention Grabbing:**
+    - Originality in content and design captures the audience's attention amidst the digital noise.
+    - Unique and creative elements stand out in crowded digital spaces, increasing visibility.
+2. **Engages Emotions:**
+    - Creative content has the power to evoke emotions and create a connection with the audience.
+    - Emotional engagement enhances the overall user experience, fostering a memorable interaction.
+3. **Increases Memorability:**
+    - Original concepts and innovative designs leave a lasting impression on the audience.
+    - Memorable content increases brand recall, contributing to long-term brand awareness.
+4. **Generates Buzz:**
+    - Creativity sparks interest and conversations, leading to organic sharing and word-of-mouth marketing.
+    - Viral potential is higher when content stands out, creating a buzz around the brand or message.

+**Strategies for Creativity**:

+1. **Storytelling:**
+    - Craft narratives that resonate with the audience, making the content more relatable and memorable.
+    - Use storytelling to convey brand values, missions, or the unique selling proposition.
+2. **Visual Appeal:**
+    - Invest in visually striking designs, graphics, and multimedia elements to enhance the overall aesthetic.
+    - Visually appealing content increases engagement and encourages sharing.
+3. **Interactive Content:**
+    - Create interactive experiences that involve the audience, such as quizzes, polls, or interactive videos.
+    - Interactive content enhances user participation and extends the time spent with the brand.
+4. **Surprise and Delight:**
+    - Incorporate unexpected elements or surprises in digital campaigns to capture attention.
+    - Positive surprises create a memorable and enjoyable user experience.
+5. **User-Generated Content:**
+    - Encourage users to contribute to the content creation process.
+    - User-generated content adds authenticity and diversity to digital campaigns.

+**Case Studies**:

+1. **Old Spice "The Man Your Man Could Smell Like":**
+    - A humorous and unexpected approach to advertising.
+    - Viral success with engaging storytelling, contributing to increased brand visibility.
+2. **Dove "Real Beauty Sketches":**
+    - Used a powerful and emotional message to challenge beauty standards.
+    - Went viral, generating discussions and positive sentiment around the brand.

 # Laws of branding